Learn to Scull

 LTS-C: ready or nearly ready for testing

-1Lake BeginnerPermitted to row trainer 1X at the lake with a buddy.
-Also permitted to row in 2X or 4X on the river but not in bow.
+1BeginnerAt Easter Lake: Permitted to row trainer 1X anywhere on the lake, with a buddy.
+Also permitted to row in a 2x or 4x, but not in bow seat.

 1X Solo Guideline: it is recommended that nobody row a 1X solo except in conditions that are very comfortable for the sculler.
 Also, scullers should demonstrate to an experienced other member that they can comfortably carry a boat single-handedly before attempting to do so alone.
 Carrying a 1X solo should not be attempted in anything more than mild wind (<8mph) unless the sculler is quite experienced at doing so.